-Work From Home Week was launched in 2003, with the aim of encouraging both employers and employees to think about the option of working from home and all the benefits it can bring, from avoiding the rush-hour crush to creating a better work/life balance.
+Launched in 2003, Work From Home Week aims to encourage both employers and employees to think about the option of working from home, along with all the benefits it can bring, from avoiding the rush-hour crush to creating a better work/life balance.

 As more and more of us are leading increasingly hectic lives through the prevailing ‘always on’ culture – we’re rarely more than a single click or swipe away from checking in on our work website or emails – so we need to think about how we can improve our work/life balance, which we’ll now rename as life/work balance, as quality of life should always come before work.

 Working from home can help, as foregoing the office and a lengthy commute in favour of working from the comfort of your own home can cut the length or your working day and actually make you more productive.
 Work From Home Week is a hot topic of conversation for the media and has become a prominent fixture in the media calendar.